 The rivalries are much more intense, and the game-day atmosphere at big-time college football games is unmatched in any other sport.
-Any.
-Shaughnessy referenced lack of excitement in Atlanta last April about a Celtics-Hawks playoff matchup (which the Hawks won, by the way).
-Is he kidding?
-Seriously?
-The NBA?

 For game-day excitement, try the Big House in Ann Arbor when Michigan plays Ohio State (ask Michigan alum Tom Brady about it).
 Or the Horseshoe in Columbus when it’s played there.
 Or in Oklahoma during Bedlam.
 Utah during the Holy War or Oregon’s Civil War.
 Also try finding cool names like these for NFL rivalries.
 You won’t.